-So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a bachelor of commerce degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
+So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a business degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
 Throughout my 20s and into my 30s, the list grew to include the following occupations.

 Cookie dough distributor

 Power pole treater

 Pilot truck driver (for two whole days)

 Call centre attendant

 Department store sales associate (I did time in hardware, paint and home improvements: storm doors, bathroom fixtures, and yes, TOILETS!!!)

 Along the way I also acquired a music diploma from Grant MacEwan Community College (now MacEwan University) and a master of arts in journalism degree from the University of Western Ontario.

 This last bit of education, which I snagged about 14 years ago, represented a turning point in my life, as it got me started on an actual career – as a reporter and freelance writer.
 I’ve since added editor to that list and am attempting to bring the whole sordid affair full circle by adding the word author.